• Skip to primary navigation

 3. Use an electric kettle with temperature settings for an accurate water temperature.

-5. Pour hot water over the tea leaves and cover teapot.
+5. Pour hot water over the tea leaves and cover the teapot.

 6. Steep for 3- 5 minutes.

-7. Strain the tea leaves and pour hot tea into a warmed teacup.
+7. Strain the tea leaves and pour hot tea into a warm teacup.

 Pro Tip: Oversteeping makes the tea bitter.
 Use a timer to ensure you don’t brew longer than needed.